Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Introduction

-\subsubsection{Acknowledgements}
+\subsection{Acknowledgements}

-I am very grateful to my doctoral supervisor Chunyi Li for proposing the problem, and for his guidance and support throughout this research.
-I would also like to thank Arend Bayer, Yiran Cheng, Hanfei Guo, Zhiyu Liu, Laura Pertusi, Chunkai Xu, and Shizhuo Zhang for helpful discussions and comments.
-After finishing this project, Song Yang kindly shared with me his early notes on the cubic fivefold problem, whose approach to \cref{thm:psi} contained some ideas that I found inspiring.
+I am very grateful to my doctoral supervisor Chunyi Li for proposing the problem and for his invaluable guidance and support throughout this research.
+I would also like to thank Arend Bayer, Yiran Cheng, Hanfei Guo, Zhiyu Liu, Laura Pertusi, Chunkai Xu, and Shizhuo Zhang for helpful conversations and comments.
+Special thanks to Zhiyu Liu for his conceptual and computational insights which helped shape the proofs of \cref{lem:Ext_F_Pi,lem:k1+k2_ext2}.
+After completing this project, Song Yang kindly shared with me his early notes on the cubic fivefold problem, whose approach to \cref{thm:psi} contained some ideas that I found inspiring.

 This work is supported by the Warwick Mathematics Institute Centre for Doctoral Training, and I gratefully acknowledge funding from the University of Warwick.
-Part of the paper was written during a visit to Shanghai Center for Mathematical Sciences, and I would like to thank SCMS for its hospitality.
+This work is also partially supported by the Royal Society URF{\textbackslash}R1{\textbackslash}201129 `Stability condition and application in algebraic geometry'.
+Part of the paper was written during visits to Shanghai Center for Mathematical Sciences and Zhejiang University, and I would like to thank these institutes for their hospitality.